raghavgupta0110/gnuradio_install_scripts/README.md

 4. Change the permissions of the following files using the chmod command.

-sudo chmod 755 gitcloneon gitcloneoff git-proxy.sh build-gnuradio_ver1.3 rtlsdr_perm_fix
+sudo chmod 755 gitcloneon gitcloneoff git-proxy.sh build-gnuradio_raghav rtlsdr_perm_fix

 5. Also write your ldapid and password in the authfile in the following format and save it.